 We look at portfolios as part of our selection process as some of our postgraduate courses need specialist skills.
 It is an opportunity for you to demonstrate your creativity, innovation and design skills and what inspires you.

 A good portfolio should indicate something of your personality, it should be clearly structured, easy to read and well presented.
 It should consist of quality work rather than quantity so be selective about what you show.

 Your portfolio should comprise of up to 30 images.
 We recommend your portfolio be A3 landscape and in the form of a PDF.
 Please respond to the advice we have set out here as best you can.

 - Evidence of your eligibility to attend the course

 - 2D and 3D drawing ability

-- 3D digital modeling ability
+- 3D digital modelling ability

-- 3D physical modeling ability
+- 3D physical modelling ability

 - Portfolio presentation and clarity